Trans youth challenging barriers to gender-affirming health care

 At a certain point, they decided to do something about it.
 In consultation with some trans adults who have done similar kinds of work and with a bioethicist, they developed a survey.
 Through word-of-mouth and online mechanisms, they invited trans and gender-diverse youth who had received care from the gender clinic at CHEO, as well as their parents, to complete the survey and share their experiences.

 Their report is based on responses from 53 youth and parents.
-Many had quite positive experiences in a lot respects, but many also reported various barriers and negative experiences.
+Many had quite positive experiences in a lot of respects, but many also reported various barriers and negative experiences.
 This included unnecessary delays to receiving care, inappropriate assessment and gatekeeping processes, medically irrelevant and unnecessarily intrusive questions, pressure to conform to a stereotypical transition path, lack of explanation for various procedures, inappropriate physical exams, and more.
 Today's participants emphasize that these problems are not specific to CHEO, but are systemic and are much the same as those reported by trans people of all ages across medical institutions throughout North America.

 In addition, some youth reported problems even with basic signs of respect like having their correct name and pronouns used -- this seemed to be related at least partially to issues with the records system in the hospital.
 In general, parents tended to report overall more positive and fewer negative experiences, while the highest proportion of negative experiences were reported by nonbinary youth and transfeminine youth.